 Challenges and Adoption

 Despite its potential benefits and the scientific research supporting it, Sonic Bloom has not gained widespread recognition or application within the agriculture industry.
 This slow adoption may be due to the industry's traditional resistance to integrating unconventional innovations.
 However, the number of successful case studies featured on the Sonic Bloom website suggests that the technique has been effective in various settings.
-Farmers and gardeners around the world have reported impressive results, further substantiating Carlson's claims.
+Farmers and gardeners worldwide have reported impressive results, further substantiating Carlson's claims.

 Conclusion